An intuitive construction of modular flow: Mathematical background

 Formally, the state $\ket{\Omega}$ is said to be cyclic for $\A$ if the set

 is dense in $\H$.
 It is said to be separating for $\A$ if it is cyclic for $\A',$ i.e., if the set $\A' \ket{\Omega}$ is dense in $\H$.
 It is a straightforward exercise to check that this property is satisfied by any full-Schmidt-rank state in a tensor product decomposition.
-A useful equivalent condition, which is not so hard to prove, is as follows. \begin{prop} The state $\ket{\Omega}$ is separating for $\A$ if and only if it distinguishes operators on $\A$ in the sense that if an operator $a \in \A$ satisfies $a \ket{\Omega} = 0$, then we must have $a=0.$ \end{prop}
+A useful equivalent condition, which is not so hard to prove, is as follows. \begin{prop} The state $\ket{\Omega}$ is separating for $\A$ if and only if it distinguishes operators on $\A$ in the sense that if an operator $a \in \A$ satisfies $a \ket{\Omega} = 0$, then we must have $a=0.$ \end{prop} This proposition explains the terminology ``separating'' --- the state $\ket{\Omega}$ ``separates'' elements of $\A$ in that it can be used to distinguish them perfectly.